kocopelly/Iscandar/5. World Almanac/0. Material Plane/Iscandar/Cinderspire Expanse/Cinderforge/Cinderforge.md

 The city is also under threat from external forces.
 The specter of Pyrothar's return looms large, while bandits and criminals once held at bay by the dragon's rule now pose a constant danger.
 This ongoing strife and uncertainty shape Cinderforge's climate, making it a city teetering on the edge of a knife.

-## Districts and Economic Divisions

-Cinderforge is divided into districts, each reflecting the economic disparity of its inhabitants.
-The wealthy District of Embers, at the city's heart, houses the city's nobility and affluent individuals.
-Here, grand manors and opulent establishments stand in stark contrast to the city's poorer districts like the Ashen Quarters, where miners and laborers reside in overcrowded, subpar conditions.

-The control over resources and wealth has led to political maneuvering and power plays, with factions like the Emberhold Mining Consortium gaining influence.
-The Underminers find significant support in the poorer districts, with many residents seeing them as the only hope for improved living conditions and fair treatment.

 ## Governance and Major Factions

 >[!column|no-t]